MSc Latin American Studies (MSc LAS)

 In the final term of the programme, students will be required to sit three exam papers, and you may view the range of papers available for 2017/18 in the "LAC Overview of Courses 2017-18" document below.

-In addition to the three exams, students are required to submit an extended essay of 10,000 words.
-The preparation of this extended essay will allow students to develop a critical focus by examining a particular topic in depth.
-Click on the document at the bottom of the page to see the titles of essays submitted by previous MSc LAS students.
+In addition to the three exams, students are required to submit a dissertation of 10,000 words.
+The preparation of this dissertation will allow students to develop a critical focus by examining a particular topic in depth.
+Click on the document at the bottom of the page to see the titles submitted by previous MSc LAS students.

 Entry Requirements & How to Apply